sedelpeuch/ronoco/ronoco-documentation/src/v2.x/documentation/behavior.md

 You can save this configuration of rviz so that you do not need to repeat this procedure in the future.

+To use the block, you can do so in two ways:

+either you have filled in the "Points making up the polygon" field of a point array.
+At this point the block will automatically scan the polygon closed by this point list.
-To use the block, simply place it in a behaviour tree and then execute the tree.
-When the system executes the block, it will give you back the hand to ask for the zone to scan.

-To do this go to rviz, using the "publish point" tool click on a point on the map.
+or you have left it empty.
+When the system executes the block, it will give you back your hand to request the area to be scanned.
+To do this, go into rviz, using the "publish point" tool click on a point on the map.
 Repeat the operation until you draw a polygon on the map.
 Once the polygon is closed (i.e. the last point placed corresponds to the first point placed) ronoco will take over and scan the area.

 <center>
 <img src="../static/coverage.gif"></img>